ISIS Fast Facts

 October 17, 2017 - ISIS loses control of its self-declared capital, the Syrian city of Raqqa.
 US-backed forces fighting in Raqqa say "major military operations" have ended, though there are still pockets of resistance in the city.

+December 6, 2017 - The Pentagon announces that there are 5,200 American troops in Iraq and 2,000 troops in Syria.
+Troop levels are trending down, according to the Pentagon, as Iraqi forces and the Syrian Democratic Forces have liberated about 97% of the territory and people in the caliphate declared by ISIS.

 December 9, 2017 - The Iraqi military says it has "fully liberated" all of Iraq's territory of "ISIS terrorist gangs" and retaken full control of the Iraqi-Syrian border.
-The campaign to eradicate the Islamic State took more than three years and about 25,000 coalition airstrikes.
+The campaign to defeat ISIS in Iraq took more than three years and about 25,000 coalition airstrikes.

 July 25, 2018 - At least 166 people are killed in a suicide bombing and other attacks in the southern Syrian province of Suwayda, the UN Office for the Coordination of Humanitarian Affairs in Syria says.
 ISIS claims responsibility.

 August 23, 2018 - ISIS releases what it says is an audio message from leader Baghdadi.
-In the 55-minute recording, a man admits that ISIS groups are losing, and urges his followers to carry on with the fight.
+In the 55-minute recording, a man admits that ISIS groups are losing and urges his followers to carry on with the fight.

-August 25, 2018 - ISIS' leader in Afghanistan, Abu Sayed Orakzai, aka Sad Arhabi, and 10 other ISIS fighters are killed in an airstrike in Nangarhar province, according to provincial spokesman Attaullah Khogyani.
-US Forces-Afghanistan confirms later that Orakzai was killed in the strike.
+August 25, 2018 - The leader of ISIS in Afghanistan, Abu Sayed Orakzai and ten other ISIS fighters are killed in an airstrike in Nangarhar province, according to provincial spokesman Attaullah Khogyani.

+September 6, 2018 - The US special representative to Syria, says American troops will continue their mission until there is an "enduring defeat" of ISIS in Syria.

+December 19, 2018 - US President Donald Trump sets the stage for a rapid withdrawal of American troops from Syria with a tweet falsely claiming that ISIS has been defeated.
+Although coalition forces have been successful taking back territory that was once part of the ISIS caliphate, militants continue to control a small swath of land near the Euphrates River.
+Estimates vary as to how many ISIS fighters are left in Syria.
+A Defense Department inspector General report put the number of ISIS members in Iraq and Syria as high as 30,000.